Fredensborg Palace

 Royal wedding celebration held at Fredensborg

-The wedding celebration of the current royal couple is held in a tent in the gardens at Fredensborg Palace.
+The wedding of the current Royal Couple is celebrated in a tent in the Palace Garden at Fredensborg.

 Royal wedding celebration held at Fredensborg